akimrx/helm-template/README.md

 ---

-If you need `ExternalSecret` create SecretStore first.
+If you need `ExternalSecret` create `SecretStore` first.
+For namespaceless secrets use `ClusterSecretStore` kind.
 Example for Yandex Lockbox ([see more info here](https://yandex.cloud/ru/docs/managed-kubernetes/tutorials/kubernetes-lockbox-secrets)):

 ```shell